White Oak

 Best for

-Tool handles, flooring, sporting goods
+Tool handles, sporting goods

 ⚠ Limited local availability